ericpruitt/emus/core/README.md

 - **what:** Display a list of binaries that can be compiled and their status.
 A "+" indicates that a binary has been compiled, and a "~" indicates that the source code has been downloaded and unpacked.
+- **dist:** Create a distributable archive named "dist.tar.xz" that includes all compiled programs, documentation and a Makefile for quick installation.
+  The variables "DIST_BIN" and "DIST_MAN" control the default values of "BIN" and "MAN" used by the distributable's Makefile.
+The default value of "DIST_BIN" is "~/.local/bin", and the default value of "DIST_MAN" is "~/.local/share/man".
 - **clean:** Iterate over folders in this directory and, if a folder is a Git repository, restore it to a pristine state.
 Any other folders that are not "patches/", "public-keys/" or "musl-\*" are deleted.
 Specific folders can be